loading...

 This training will provide participants clinical knowledge and tools to:

 a).
-Assess personal attitudes and approach in working with individuals at risk for suicide.
+After completing this training, participants will be able to assess personal attitudes and approach in working with individuals at risk for suicide.

 c).
-Articulate risk and protective factors and understand the biopsychosocial model of suicide.
+After completing this training, participants will be able to articulate risk and protective factors and understand the biopsychosocial model of suicide.

 d).
-Evaluate risk assessment tools and explore questions to elicit accurate assessment information from the client.
+After completing this training, participants will be able to evaluate risk assessment tools and explore questions to elicit accurate assessment information from the client.

 f).
-Identify the benefits of collaborative treatment and safety planning and recognize the importance of means reduction.
+After completing this training, participants will be able to identify the benefits of collaborative treatment and safety planning and recognize the importance of means reduction.

 Target Audience: